Undergraduate Academics

 Open, Seminar—Year | 10 credits

-Working within a genre can greatly assist the fledgling filmmaker by suggesting content and stylistic elements, thereby freeing the artist to focus on self-expression.
-While exploration of all genres is welcome, our class discussions and video exercises will explore various ideas present in the so-called “lesser genres” of horror, sci-fi, and fantasy.
-Students will shoot several short video exercises, both individually and in groups, each with a certain directing and thematic prompt.
-Film viewings will demonstrate how genre films handle sexual politics and repression, societal and personal anxieties, naturalism as opposed to fantasy, as well as the smart use of special effects and other strategies for the low-budget, independent filmmaker.
-This course does not require previous filmmaking experience.
-The first semester will focus on screenwriting, and the students will write short scripts that they will then produce and direct in the second semester for their conference project.
-Simultaneously, students will learn to use the school’s filmmaking equipment and editing software and utilize those skills in a series of short, targeted video exercises.
-These exercises will not only familiarize the students with the gear at their disposal but also introduce them to concepts of visual storytelling; i.e., where to put the camera to tell the story.
-The second semester will focus on preproduction and previsualization of the student’s conference film.
+This course will introduce students to all aspects of filmmaking, from conceiving a script through exhibition of the final work.
+In fall, students will focus on screenwriting, writing short scripts that they will then produce and direct in spring.
+Simultaneously, students will learn how to use filmmaking equipment and editing software and utilize those skills in a series of short, targeted video exercises.
+Those exercises will not only familiarize students with the gear at their disposal but also will introduce students to concepts of visual storytelling (e.g., where to put the camera to tell the story).
+In spring, the course will focus on preproduction and previsualization of students’ conference films.
 Students will learn how to craft shot lists, floor plans, look books, and other tools to help them organize their film shoots.
-They will practice directing actors and finding a method for effective communication with their cast.
-And they will learn some basic production management skills, such as breaking down scripts for production and scheduling.
-After shooting their conference films, students will workshop their rough cuts in the classroom and fine-tune their edits in preparation for the final class—THE SCREENING!
+Students will practice directing actors and finding a method for effective communication with their cast.
+Students will also learn some basic production-management skills, such as breaking down scripts for production and scheduling.
+After shooting their conference films, students will workshop their rough cuts in the classroom and fine-tune their edits in preparation for the final class: the screening!

 Faculty